-The VertivTM CoolPhase CDU shall come standard with seven pressure transducers.
-XDM200 has three, XDM300 with filters has seven.
+The Vertiv[TM] CoolPhase CDU shall come standard with seven pressure transducers.
+XDM200 has three, XDM300 with filters has seven (one per pump discharge plus one per filter outlet.
 One transducer will be located on the discharge of each pump and one will also be located on the outlet of each filter.
-The supply and return fluid pressures are mounted near the heat exchanger in the unit.
-The filter outlet and return pressures are used to calculate a unit differential pressure reading.
+The supply and return fluid pressures are mounted near the unit field or header connections and are used to calculate a unit differential pressure reading.
 The differential pressure reading is one of the available options that may be used to influence the unit(s) call for pump (CFP) or pump speed (i.e., pump speed control).